 For more advanced makers with specific use cases, we provide the option to fully customize the desired format of an autonumber field.
 The format may consist of string constants, automatically incrementing numbers, formatted dates, or random alphanumeric sequences.
 For detailed information about how to define custom formats, see AutoNumberFormat options.

 The seed value of an autonumber field is the starting number that is used for the number portion of the format.
 For example, if you want an autonumber field to generate records such as Contoso-1000, Contoso-1001, Contoso-1002, and so on, then the desired seed value is 1000, because that is the value that your number sequence starts with.
 Autonumber fields have a default seed value of 1000, but you may set a custom seed value if you wish.

 Setting the seed only changes the current number value for the specified attribute in the current environment.
-It does not imply a common start value for the attribute.
 The seed value is not included in a solution when it's imported in a different environment.

 Create an autonumber field

 Sign in to the PowerApps portal.

 On the left pane expand Data and select Entities.